akrasnyi/client-side-template/README.md

 Last two reuse many components and only slightly differ.

 ## Components
 `App.jsx` is a root level component, which initializes appState as an observable object by MobX means.
-On it's componentWillMount we do several calls to JIRA service, to populate application state.
+On it's componentWillMount we do several calls to service, to populate application state.

 ## Services
 * Fetch ( `services/api/Addon` )- for calls to our back-end, fetching information about subscriptions and connections, and also to update and delete subscriptions settings.